-My family is big on Brussels sprouts for Thanksgiving (along with a laundry list of other must-haves, we like to eat).
+My family is big on Brussels sprouts for Thanksgiving (along with a laundry list of other must-haves we like to eat).

-So as the one normally in charge of anything veggie, I often find myself elbow deep in Brussels sprouts come November.
+So as the one normally in charge of anything veggie, I often find myself elbow-deep in Brussels sprouts come November.

-I’ve done them with pomegranate vinaigrette and wild rice, and cut them into strips and tossed them like a salad.
+I’ve done them with pomegranate vinaigrette and wild rice, and I’ve cut them into strips and tossed them like a salad.

-It’s time to blow some peoples socks off by taking a sausage stuffing and stuffing it into the Brussels sprouts, creating bites of Thanksgiving day goodness that might just steal the turkey's spotlight.
+It’s time to blow some peoples' socks off by taking a sausage stuffing and stuffing it into the Brussels sprouts, creating bites of Thanksgiving day goodness that might just steal the turkey's spotlight.

-Don’t worry, it’s easier than you think: a quick bath and single cut, and the centers pop right out, creating a nest just waiting to be filled with holiday cheer.
+Don’t worry, it’s easier than you think: a quick bath and a single cut, and the centers pop right out, creating a nest just waiting to be filled with holiday cheer.

-These are great as a side dish or an appetizer.
-If you’re going in the appetizer direction, try to get smaller Brussels sprouts so that they are still one-biters even after being stuffed.
+These are great as a side dish or an appetizer (if you’re going in the appetizer direction, try to get smaller Brussels sprouts so that they are still one-biters even after being stuffed)!

 Sausage Stuffing Stuffed Brussels Sprouts

-Makes 24 stuffed Brussels sprouts
+makes: 24 stuffed Brussels sprouts

-½ lb Brussels sprouts
+- ½ pound Brussels sprouts

-1 teaspoon olive oil
+- 1 teaspoon olive oil

-1 shallot, finely chopped
+- 1 shallot, finely chopped

-½ cup plus 2 tablespoons Italian seasoned panko bread crumbs
+- ½ cup Italian-seasoned panko bread crumbs

-2 tablespoons dried cranberries
+- 2 tablespoons dried cranberries

-¼ teaspoon kosher salt
+- ¼ teaspoon kosher salt

-1 tablespoon shredded parmesan
+- 1 tablespoon shredded parmesan cheese

-- In a small bowl combine the remaining 2 tablespoons of breadcrumbs with the parmesan cheese.
-Stuff each of the Brussels sprout halves with ½ teaspoon of the sausage filling, then sprinkle the breadcrumb and cheese mixture over the top.
-Place the baking sheet in the oven and cook until the cheese is golden brown and Brussels sprouts are tender—about 20 minutes.
-Remove from the baking sheet and serve immediately.
+- Stuff the Brussels sprout halves with ½ teaspoon of the sausage filling, then sprinkle with parmesan.
+Place the baking sheet in the oven and cook until the cheese is golden-brown and the Brussels sprouts are tender—about 20 minutes.